 - Representing Chemical Change – Particles and Energy: Chemical reactions involve the rearrangement of atoms in molecules to form new molecules.
 This rearrangement of atoms results in a change in the chemical potential energy (Ech ) of the system.
 This invariably produces changes in thermal energy (Eth ), and results in energy transfers between system and surroundings.

-- Stoichiometry 1: Equations representing chemical reactions relate numbers of particles (molecules or formula units) to weighable amounts of these particles.
+- Introduction to Stoichiometry: Equations representing chemical reactions relate numbers of particles (molecules or formula units) to weighable amounts of these particles.

-- Stoichiometry 2: Equations representing chemical reactions can also relate numbers of particles (molecules or formula units) to volumes of gases, solutions and to the change in chemical potential energy.
+- Further Applications of Stoichiometry: Equations representing chemical reactions can also relate numbers of particles (molecules or formula units) to volumes of gases, solutions and to the change in chemical potential energy.